dgrisham/dgrisham.github.io/class_exercises/ruby/3-exceptions/sections/2-cpp.md

 Exercise
 --------

+**Note: You can skip this exercise for now so that you have time to get through all of the class exercise today, but *be sure to come back and complete this later*.**

 Modify the program so that it has another exception named `FailingInputException`.
 If the user inputs a grade less than 60, the program should display a message that we don't allow failing grades and then continue